What does “sanpo” mean in Japanese?

 In this blog post, I’ve explained the definition and meanings of “sanpo” in detail based on its kanji expression.
 And also, I’ve explained how to use it through the example sentences.
 Let me summarize them as follows.

 - sanpo – 散歩 (さんぽ) : a noun meaning ‘walk’ or ‘stroll’ in Japanese.
-Native speakers use this to refer to a walk or stroll in Japanese.
-So, the usage of this noun is similar to those of the English ones, I think.
-These two kanji characters literally mean ‘scattered steps’.
-This literal interpretation is not completely in line with the meanings, but still very close.
-Walks and strolls consist of scattered steps.
+These two kanji characters literally mean ‘scattered steps’ in Japanese.
+This literal interpretation is not completely in line with the actual meanings, but still understandable.
+Walks can consist of scattered steps.

 Hope my explanations are understandable and helpful for Japanese learners.